varnerlab/GapFindFill.jl/paper.md

 algorithms and the availability of software supports.
 GFFJ.jl is a high-level and open-source implementation of optimization-based gap finding and filling algorithm in Julia.
-It has two advantages over the current implementation in GAMS.
+It has two advantages over the current implementation in `GAMS`.
 On one hand, it harnesses the power of free academic license solvers, such as Gurobi, to solve large-scale metabolic network curation problems as mixed integer linear programming problems.
 On the other hand, it is built upon high-performance general